Frequently Asked Questions About The Film Studies Major

 How do I get in the major?

-What is FST 200 Introduction to Film Studies like?
+What is FST 200 Introduction to Film Study like?

 Our gateway course teaches the expressive language of motion pictures (cinematography, editing, composition, performance, sound, narrative) -- information essential to all filmmakers and cinema scholars.
 Each week, students watch films drawn from various national cinemas, representing diverse styles, periods, and genres.
 Students analyze shots and scenes, write papers, and take regular quizzes and exams.